Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  This preference allows you to define what fields patrons must fill in on their self regisration form.
+-  This preference allows you to define what fields patrons must fill in on their self registration form.
 If any of the required fields are blank Koha will not let the patron register.

     **Important**